-Some of the key benefits of investing in the Fund are set out below:
+Some of the key benefits of investing in the Rushton Ethical Global Market Neutral Fund are:

-The investment objective of the Rushton Global Market Neutral Fund is to consistently deliver positive net returns through up, down, and flat market conditions, with little or no net exposure to global equity markets, and with an overarching focus on capital preservation.
-The aim is to achieve the best investment returns possible, with moderate volatility, by utilising a high level of diversification, a moderate level of leveraging, and extensive risk management processes.
+The fund aims to consistently deliver positive returns, through up, down and flat market conditions, with little or no net exposure to global equity markets, and an overarching focus on capital preservation.

 Minimal share market risk, due to our market neutral approach